rbala25/Hermes/README.md

  TCP / IP / Ethernet
 ```

-Incoming multicast market data is parsed directly on the FPGA.
-Book state updates in real time, pricing is recomputed continuously, and orders are serialized back onto the wire without software intervention.
+Incoming market data is parsed directly on the FPGA.
+Book state updates in real time, fair value is recomputed continuously, and quotes are serialized back onto the wire as exchange-native order entry messages.

+The full receive-to-transmit trading path runs entirely in hardware.

 ---